Is Something Wrong with my Brain?

 If you didn’t grow up with ADHD but sometimes question if you have mysteriously acquired it as an adult, it is possible that your prefrontal cortical functioning has been affected.

 And, if you’re a woman—you might actually have ADHD.
-Because many neurodivergent women are not “hyper” and are able to mask, they can go undiagnosed their entire lives.
+Because many neurodivergent women are not “hyper” and are able to mask, they can go undiagnosed their entire lives—or until menopause, when the shit really hits the fan.
 Regardless of the label or cause, symptoms that get in the way of your writing are beyond frustrating.

-Once recgonized, some aspects of brain difference or ADHD can also be superpowers.
+Once recognized, some aspects of neurospicyness can also be superpowers.

 When you learn to leverage your passion, you can actually have hyperfocus and boundless creativity.
 ADHD writers are often idea factories—able to rapidly generate ideas and come up with brilliant and often surprising nonlinear content, making unexpected connections, and building vivid, immersive worlds.

-Learning to work with your unique neurological system is a process, where you learn to identify your motivators and triggers.
+Learning to work with your unique neurological system is a process, where you learn to identify your motivators and triggers and master strategies that bring relief—and even joy.